-So that we can give you the best Day of Zen Experience, it is necessary for us to prepare various materials in advance.
-In order to avoid unnecessary preparations and waste, may we ask for genuine reservations only please.
+* In order to avoid unnecessary preparations and waste, may we ask for genuine reservations only please.
 If, after reserving a place, you are unable to attend on the day, please let us know by e-mail or telephone in advance.

 •The nearest station is Kanazawa-Bunko station (金沢文庫) on the KEIKYU Line